alexsjcho/tt-assignment-tec-doc/account_hygiene_score_api_docs_v9.md

 Risks and how I'd mitigate them:

 - **Hallucinated fields or behavior.** The model can invent a field or parameter that sounds plausible but doesn't exist.
 Mitigation: never let generated docs publish without diffing them against the actual spec or a live API response, ideally with an automated check, not just a human skim.
-- **Stale docs that look confidently correct.** Generated prose reads polished even when it's wrong, which makes errors harder to catch than in obviously rough draft.
+- **Stale docs that look confidently correct.** Generated docs reads polished even when it's wrong, which makes errors harder to catch.
 Mitigation: tie doc generation to the same CI pipeline as the API itself, so a spec change triggers a re-generation and a diff review, instead of docs drifting silently out of sync.

 - **Voice inconsistency across a large doc set.** Without a locked style guide in the prompt, tone drifts between generation runs.
 Mitigation: keep the style guide and templates versioned and reused for every run, don't regenerate the prompt from memory each time.
 - **Over reliance replacing subject matter expert review.** It's tempting to publish straight from the model once it "looks right."
 Mitigation: keep a required human review step in the pipeline, specifically scoped to accuracy rather than wording, so the human isn't just re-reading prose for typos.
 - **New docs quietly contradicting existing docs.** A generated page can be accurate on its own yet conflict with something already published, like a differing default value or permission rule.
 Mitigation: gate releases on evals that diff new pages against the existing doc corpus and block publish on contradictions.